sollynoay/Sonar-simulator-blender/README.md

 Sometimes there may be problems if command prompt is not run in admin mode. **It is recommanded to run command prompt as administrator.**
 # Save path
 The rendered intensity image, depth and normal maps are first saved under
 "C:\\Users\\Yusheng Wang\\AppData\\Roaming\\Blender Foundation\\Blender\\2.91\\config\\BlenderPython\\"  in .exr as buffer.
 Then, they are read to generate acoustic images.
 Please check the name of the .exr files in system console in Blender.
 Please change the save path of the acoustic images as well.

 # Tips
-1. The Python script to generate acoustic images is written in "Sonar image simulator" in Text editor in Blender 2.80.
+1. The Python script to generate acoustic images is written in "Sonar image simulator" in Text editor in Blender.
 2. Modifying the configuration of camera and objects can generate different images.
 With Blender's powerful GUI, a lot of scenes can be simulated easily.
 3. You can also try adding objects with different materials by defining different material characteristics.
 # Tasks